prettier/prettier-emacs/README.md

 If `prettier` is not installed already, you can install it using `npm install -g prettier` or via your package manager.

+Alternatively, if your project uses Prettier (i.e. it's a `devDependency` in your `package.json`), then you'll be able to use the executable installed via `npm install`, instead.

 ### Basic configuration

 First require the package: